andrew/ultimate-awesome/README.md

 - [awesome-meetup](https://github.com/SerCeMan/awesome-meetup) - A curated list of awesome meetups around the globe.
 - [BotList](https://github.com/ShivangKakkar/BotList) - Https://t.me/StarkBots.
 - [awesome-app-js](https://github.com/soixantecircuits/awesome-app-js) - This document list all the JavaScript libs used at Soixante circuits.
 They are compatible with Webpack and run in the browser and / or node only.
-- [awesome-staff-plus-engineering](https://github.com/staffeng42/awesome-staff-plus-engineering) - An awesome list that curates awesome resources on Staff Engineering.
 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-material-components](https://github.com/webdenim/awesome-material-components) - A curated list of awesome projects related to Google's Material Design Components.
 - [powered-by-azuracast](https://github.com/zcraber/powered-by-azuracast) - Curated list of awesome radio stations powered by AzuraCast.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-dapper](https://github.com/zzzprojects/awesome-dapper) - Awesome Dapper third party-libraries, documentation, and tutorials!.
+- [awesome-4d](https://github.com/4d-depot/awesome-4d) - A curated list of awesome things related to 4D.
 - [awesome-blockchain](https://github.com/aero25x/awesome-blockchain) - Deep information about blockchain, RPC, test tools, and libs for web3.
 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
 - [awesome-multimodal-dialogue](https://github.com/Aman-4-Real/awesome-multimodal-dialogue) - Paper, dataset and code list for multimodal dialogue.